The Transalpins - Crossing the Alps in the footsteps of the wolf

 |

-Jules, Joseph and Joé joined the Lagoped Family in March 2024, as they are preparing to go on an expedition between France, Switzerland, Italy and Slovenia, across the Alps .
+Jules, Joseph, and Joé joined the Lagoped Family in March 2024, as they prepare to set off on an expedition between France, Switzerland, Italy, and Slovenia, across the Alps.
 Meet these three young people passionate about the mountains and their inhabitants.

-We are Jules, Joseph and Joé, three agronomy and environment students who hold the mountain high in our hearts.
-For our gap year we took on the challenge of crossing the Alps on foot, from Nice to Ljubljana via Switzerland and Italy .
-We don't just want to hike, so we put this challenge at the service of reflections that are dear to us.
-We will travel these 1700km with, in our bags, all the equipment necessary to make a documentary on the perception of wolves by those in our mountains.
+We are Jules, Joseph, and Joé, three students in agronomy and environment who hold the mountains close to our hearts.
+For our gap year, we have taken on the challenge of crossing the Alps on foot, from Nice to Ljubljana via Switzerland and Italy.
+We don’t just want to hike; we are putting this challenge at the service of reflections dear to us.
+We will cover these 1700 km carrying all the equipment needed to produce a documentary on the perception of the wolf by the people of our mountains.

 JOSEPH LEROY - Engineering and health

-Since I was little, I have hiked through different mountain ranges in summer and winter to photograph landscapes and wildlife.
-A challenge of this magnitude is the opportunity for me to put my two main passions, sport and biodiversity in the mountains, at the service of preserving ecosystems.
+Since I was little, I have been hiking through different mountain ranges in summer and winter to photograph their landscapes and wildlife.
+A challenge of this scale is an opportunity for me to put my two main passions—sports and mountain biodiversity—at the service of ecosystem preservation.

 JOE METZGER - Environmental management and engineering

-I've been exploring the different French mountains for years (Alps, Pyrenees, Corsica), and I recharge my batteries there when I have free time.
-Today, when I specialize in environmental management, I feel the need to add meaning to this hobby.
-Popularize ecology by going hiking?
+I have been trekking through various French mountain ranges (Alps, Pyrenees, Corsica) for years, recharging there whenever I have free time.
+Today, as I specialize in environmental management, I feel the need to add meaning to this hobby.
+Popularizing ecology through hiking?
 Accepted!

 JULES DERUELLE - Agronomy, sectors and territories

-I had dreamed of doing the GR5 for a long time, crossing the French Alps.
-So today, undertaking this major project combining the sporting challenge and the documentation of the links between environmental management and agriculture pushes me to fully invest in its success.
+I had long dreamed of doing the GR5, crossing the French Alps.
+So today, undertaking this major project combining a sporting challenge and documenting the links between environmental management and agriculture drives me to fully commit to its success.

-The returning wolf is disrupting the daily lives of those involved in the environment and agriculture.
+The returning wolf disrupts the daily lives of environmental and agricultural stakeholders.
 Through this walking approach, we want to meet shepherds, hunters, scientists, and more.
-We will collect their testimony and, on our return, we will try our hand at this impossible synthesis that is the question of the wolf in the Alpine arc.
-While attempting to test this tense terrain, our film will deal with the adventure of three stubborn people in tacit search for moments of friendship.
+We will gather their testimonies and, upon our return, we will attempt the impossible synthesis that is the question of the wolf in the Alpine arc.
+While trying to gauge this tense ground, our film will tell the story of three stubborn people quietly seeking moments of friendship.

-First stage of our adventure: the French Alps which offer a great diversity of landscapes and agricultural riches.
-The National Parks of Mercantour, Écrins and Vanoise.
-The Ubaye valley (Sisteron lamb), the Grésivaudan valley (AOP Noix de Grenoble) and the Maurienne valley (Savoie cheeses).
+The first stage of our adventure: the French Alps, which offer a great diversity of landscapes and agricultural wealth.
+The Mercantour, Écrins, and Vanoise National Parks.
+The Ubaye valley (Sisteron lamb), the Grésivaudan valley (AOP Grenoble walnuts), and the Maurienne valley (Savoy cheeses).

-The second country on our trek, Switzerland, a large country in the Alps, is covered by almost 61% of its territory.
-The Gruyère Pays d'en Haut Regional Natural Park and the UNESCO-listed Entlebuch biosphere.
-The canton of Valais (Pays du Gruyère) and the canton of Glarus (Extensive agriculture).
+The second country of our trek, Switzerland, a great Alpine country, is covered by nearly 61% of its territory.
+The Gruyère Pays d’en Haut Regional Natural Park and the Entlebuch biosphere listed by UNESCO.
+The canton of Valais (Gruyère country) and the canton of Glarus (extensive agriculture).

-After several detours at the start of the journey, we will find the Italian Alps.
+After several detours at the start of the journey, we will return to the Italian Alps.

-The massifs of Trentino-Alto Adige and the Dolomites.
-The environmental and landscape richness of the numerous protection zones (Natura 2000).
-Fruit and market gardening (39%) and viticulture (21%).
+The mountain ranges of Trentino-South Tyrol and the Dolomites.
+The environmental and landscape richness due to numerous protected areas (Natura 2000).
+Fruit and vegetable farming (39%) and viticulture (21%).

-Despite its small surface area, Slovenia is home to the end of the Alps where the country's only national park is located.
-In the heart of the Julian Alps, the Triglav national park and its summit.
-Beekeeping, Styrian hops, Nanoški sir cheese, hemp and the Teran grape variety.
+Despite its small size, Slovenia is home to the end of the Alpine chain where the country's only national park is located.
+At the heart of the Julian Alps, the Triglav National Park and its summit.
+Beekeeping, Styrian hops, Nanoški sir cheese, hemp, and the Teran grape variety.

 1668km across 4 countries